• Skip to primary navigation

 Snow STEM Challenges for Kids

-If you’re lucky enough to have some snow, how about making a snow volcano?
-You’ll just need snow, red food colouring, baking soda and vinegar.
+If you’re lucky enough to have snow, a snow volcano is a brilliant outdoor activity.
+You’ll need snow, red food colouring, a small bottle or container, baking soda and vinegar.

 Baking soda volcano made out of snow with red lava